-watch command in Linux is used to run other commands on a regular interval, and then it displays the output in the terminal.
+watch command in Linux runs other commands on a regular interval, then displays the output in the terminal.
 Here’s how to use it!

-Sometimes, while working on the Linux command line, you might want to execute a command repeatedly so as to track any change in output.
+Sometimes, while working on the Linux command line, you might want to execute a command repeatedly to track any output change.
 Luckily, there is a command-line utility that lets you do this.

 With the Linux

 watch command, you can track the changes in the output from time to time.
-It is beneficial for reflecting the real-time view of events that are happening on an operating system.
+It is beneficial for reflecting the real-time view of events on an operating system.

 watch command comes installed, by default, on nearly all Linux distributions.
-It is useful when you need to monitor changes in a command output over time.
+It is useful when monitoring changes in a command output over time.
 So instead of reading the whole output, you can keep an eye on the changes.

 How to Use watch Command in Linux